zoyander/saiams/public/docs/02_getting-started-with-the-intrapology-software.md

 ![hello_world_github_crop_2_annotated.jpeg](./media/hello_world_github_crop_2_annotated.jpeg)

 Click the “Download ZIP” link.
 When the ZIP file is finished downloading, extract it somewhere on your computer.
-For this guide it will be assumed that the folder is named “intrapology-hello-world”.
+For this guide it will be assumed that the folder is named “intrinsink-hello-world”.

 ## Basic Configuration

-Many aspects of your performance can be configured by editing the `settings.json` file found in the `intrapology-hello-world` folder.
+Many aspects of your performance can be configured by editing the `settings.json` file found in the `intrinsink-hello-world` folder.
 To get a basic starter performance up and running, we will only be going over one of the available options.
 For details on all available configuration options, go to: [Configuration (settings.json)](./04_additional-technical-topics.md#configuration-settingsjson).

 ### Editing Settings